 The City has not completed an annexation plan and program for this area.
-This annexation is still sufficiently tied directly to the City's ability to provide services efficiently with the logical extension of physical utility lines as it is adjacent to several city subdivisions, that have utilities and street improvements.
+The requirement to refer this annexation to the voters has been superseded by the passage of Senate Bill 1573 as explained earlier in this report.
+This annexation is still sufficiently tied directly to the City's ability to provide services efficiently with the logical extension of physical utility lines as it is adjacent to two city subdivisions that have utilities and street improvements.
 The proposal does not include a zone change and as such, conditions will be placed on the annexation limiting development until a zone change to a City designation occurs.